Dan J. Harkey

 If the LLC is foreign (from another state), obtain a certified copy of the Certificate of Status from the California Secretary of State showing that the LLC has registered with the State of California and is qualified to do business in the State of California.
 If not, do not make the loan.

-• Could you obtain a certified copy of the current filed Statement of Information from the Secretary of State?
-This document will reveal the managers or members of the LLC as of the date the Statement was signed, but it is not conclusive.
-Only the complete, amended operating agreement can determine who is authorized to sign.
+• Could you obtain a certified copy of the current Statement of Information that is currently filed with the Secretary of State?
+This document lists the managers or members of the Statement, as well as the date the Statement was signed; however, it is not conclusive.
+Only the complete, amended operating agreement can determine who is authorized to sign on behalf of the company.

 Could you obtain a copy of the Operating Agreement, certified by the Member(s)//Manager (s), including any amendments?

 • Operating Agreement.
-The Operating Agreement contains the rules of the LLC and how it is to be operated.
-It is like the by-laws of a corporation.
+The Operating Agreement outlines the rules governing the LLC and its operational procedures.
+It is similar to the laws governing corporations.
 A lender will generally find the following information in the Operating Agreement, although, technically, a written operating agreement is not even required:

-• The management structure of the LLC - whether it is member-managed or manager-managed.
+• The management structure of the LL is whether it is member-managed or manager-managed.

-• Any limitations on borrowing, and what steps need to be taken to authorize borrowing?
+• Are there any limitations on borrowing, and what steps are required to authorize borrowing?

 • Any restrictions on pledging collateral.